30 Free Gap Analysis Templates (Word, Excel)

 A gap analysis assesses the present state or level of performance and the target or desired state of performance of an organization.
 The analysis identifies what needs to be added, removed, or adjusted and the extent to which targets can be achieved.

 This way, organizations can create an educated action plan with achievable goals based on where they are compared to where they want to be.
-A gap analysis is also an important tool for determining the existing obstacles to success in a company.
+It is also an important tool for determining the existing obstacles to success in a company.

 Gap Analysis Templates